latent-to/developer-docs/docs/research/synchronized-halving.md

 2. **α_in (ALPHA injection)**: ALPHA tokens are minted directly into each subnet's AMM reserve to maintain balanced liquidity on both sides of the pool.
 This injection is capped by the same global TAO halving schedule as τ_in, ensuring they shrink together proportionally.

-3. **α_out (ALPHA outbound)**: ALPHA tokens bound for distribution to network participants (miners, validators, and stakers) accumulate each block throughout an epoch, before being emitted to participants at the epoch's conclusion.
-Unlike the injections above, injection to **ALPHA out** follow each subnet's own independent ALPHA halving schedule.
+3. **α_out (ALPHA outbound emissions)**: ALPHA tokens bound for distribution to network participants (miners, validators, and stakers) accumulate each block throughout an epoch, before being emitted to participants at the epoch's conclusion.
+Unlike the injections above, **ALPHA emissions** follow each subnet's own independent ALPHA halving schedule.

 **Critical insight**: The first two flows (τ_in and α_in) are synchronized to the global TAO clock, while the third flow (α_out) runs on each subnet's local clock.
 This timing mismatch is the root cause of the asymmetries described below.

 ### Why α_in must follow TAO halvings

 The synchronization between TAO and ALPHA injections is essential for market stability.
 If global TAO [issuance](../resources/glossary.md#issuance) halves but ALPHA injection (α_in) does not, each subnet's AMM pool would suddenly receive proportionally more ALPHA tokens per TAO token.
-This would proportionally remove more TAO from the AMM reserves over time, and for newer or low liquidity subnets, make the AMM subject to proportionally higher selling pressure and price impact.
+This would cause prices to drop by 50%, since it's now double the amount of α_in per τ_in as before.

 To maintain stable exchange rates and prevent artificial price shocks, α_in must be locked to TAO's global halving schedule.
 This ensures that both sides of the AMM pool shrink proportionally, preserving price relationships across halving events.
-Without this synchronization, the AMM reserves would be affected more by selling pressure over time, particularly for newer and low-liquidity subnets, resulting in higher price impact.
+Without this synchronization, the exchange rate would be pushed by the chain to be 50% of the emission rate, due to the ratio of the emissions changing in favor of alpha.

 ALPHA emissions to participants (α_out) remain on each subnet's independent local halving schedule, while injections follow the global TAO schedule.
 While synchronizing injections (τ_in and α_in) stabilizes markets, this 'semi-synchronization' creates unintended downstream consequences.
 This timing split—α_in synchronized globally, α_out running locally—creates a growing imbalance between "ALPHA in AMM pools" versus "ALPHA in participant wallets."
 This imbalance is the mathematical root cause of all four distortions described below.